MrFomkoe/MrFomkoe.github.io/README.md

 # Roman
-Timer - check how to code timer with stops, resumes.
+1 Timer - check how to code timer with stops, resumes.
 Need to get data from timer and write it in a file.

+Sound design - soundbar + sounds

 Tic tac toe?!

 Rock, paper, scissors

-Sound design - soundbar + sounds

 # Matis

 "Hangman" game

+modals

 # Vitalijs